 An SQL dump of a database is a common method to safely store away a snapshot of the database for archival purposes or to migrate data between database instances, e.g. between two major system releases.
-The content of a SQL dump is a large collection of SQL commands in ASCII.
+The content of an SQL dump is a large collection of SQL statements as text.
 Running the script will recreate the database in the same state as it was when the dump was created.
 Since MonetDB does not provide global locking schemes, a time-consuming dump operation may become invalidated by a concurrent update query.

-The primary tool to consider for making an ASCII dump is msqldump, which includes a wide variety of options:.
+The primary tool to consider for making a database SQL dump is msqldump, which includes a wide variety of options:.